-Accounts payable is the aggregate amount of an entity's short-term obligations to pay suppliers for products and services which the entity purchased on credit.
+Accounts payable is the aggregate amount of one's short-term obligations to pay suppliers for products and services that were purchased on credit.
 If accounts payable are not paid within the payment terms agreed to with the supplier, the payables are considered to be in default, which may trigger a penalty or interest payment, or the revocation or curtailment of additional credit from the supplier.
+The term can also refer to the department that processes payables.

 When individual accounts payable are recorded, this may be done in a payables subledger, thereby keeping a large number of individual transactions from cluttering up the general ledger.
 Alternatively, if there are few payables, they may be recorded directly in the general ledger.
 Accounts payable appears within the current liability section of an entity's balance sheet.